Extended deterministic mean-field games: Two formulations of deterministic mean-field games

 \section{Two formulations of deterministic mean-field games}

 In this section, we review the original formulation for deterministic mean-field games from \cite{ll1,ll2,ll3,ll4}.
-Then we discuss a reformulation in terms of random variables.
-This set-up is very close to the one used in \cite{Caines1} (though in that paper the authors consider second-order equations).
-Besides, it is particularly suited for the extensions we consider in this paper.
+Then, we discuss a reformulation in terms of random variables.
+This set-up is very close to the one used in \cite{Caines1} (although they considered second-order equations) and it is particularly suited for the extensions we study here.

-The standard mean-field game setting models a population in which each individual has a state given by his position $x\in \Rr^d$ and has access to the probability distribution of the remaining players among the different states.
+The standard mean-field game setting models a population in which each individual has a state $x\in \Rr^d$ and has access to the probability distribution of the remaining players' states.
 We denote by $\Pp(\Rr^d)$ the set of probability measures in $\Rr^d$.
 This set is a metric space endowed with the Wasserstein metric $W_2$, see, for instance, \cite{Villanithebook}.
-The population of players is characterized at each time $t$ by a probability measure $\theta(t)\in \Pp(\Rr^d)$.
-Consider an individual player who, for some reason, knows $\theta(t)$ for all time.
-His or her objective consists of minimizing a certain performance criterion.
-For this, let $L:\Rr^d\times \Rr^d\times \Pp(\Rr^d)\to \Rr$ be a running cost, $\psi: \Rr^d\times \Pp(\Rr^d)\to \Rr$ be a terminal cost.
-We suppose that both $L$ and $\psi$ satisfy standard hypotheses for optimal control problems, that is, \begin{itemize} \item $L$ and $\psi$ are continuous functions and bounded by below, without loss of generality, we can assume $L,\ \psi\geq 0.$ \item $\psi$ is Lipschitz in the first coordinate. \item $L$ is coercive:
+At each time $t,$ the population is characterized by a probability measure $\theta(t)\in \Pp(\Rr^d)$.
+Each player seeks to minimize a performance criterion.
+For this, let $L:\Rr^d\times \Rr^d\times \Pp(\Rr^d)\to \Rr$ be a running cost, and $\psi: \Rr^d\times \Pp(\Rr^d)\to \Rr$ be a terminal cost.
+For definiteness, in this section, we suppose that both $L$ and $\psi$ satisfy standard hypotheses for optimal control problems, that is, \begin{enumerate}[label=\alph*)] \item $L$ and $\psi$ are continuous and bounded by below, without loss of generality, we can assume $L,\ \psi\geq 0.$ \item $\psi$ is Lipschitz in the first coordinate. \item $L$ is coercive: